dkrajzew/degrotesque/README.md

 **degrotesque** does the job pretty fine.
 After writing / building my pages, the tool converts them to a prettier and typographically more correct form.
 The structure and format of the pages is completely remained.
 And as said, it works reliable.

-If you need any consultations, let me know.
+If you need any consultations, please let me know.
 If you know better, too.

 Download and Installation